AndrewDiles/a-maze-me/README.md

 ## Dev Notes:

-TODO: Add debounce affect on redraw on resizes as the DOM is getting crushed
+Added debounce affect on redraw on resizes as the DOM is getting crushed